BEF-BEF/Jerma/README.md

 ## complete faster-whisper installation documentation if you want to transcribe new videos

-Uncommented lines function on my Ubuntu pc but require more complicated installs and have not been fully tested on Windows.
-I don't have those installs fully documented haha.
-Here's a start though.
+Commented lines function on my Ubuntu pc but require more complicated installs and are not planned to be tested on Windows.
+I don't have those installs fully documented.
+Here's a start though:

 Using Ubuntu or another Linux distro is highly recommended.
 NVIDIA GPU required.